 The wise ones tell us that we should perform our actions selflessly . . . but what does that really mean?

 It is important for us to trust those inner inspirations and know that the source is our higher self.
-To perform those actions without worrying over the potential results or attachment to the outcome.
-In this way we create the habit of doing selfless actions which eventually lead us to inner strength and freedom from the binding force of our actions called Karma.
+To perform those actions without worrying about the potential results or attachment to the outcome.
+In this way, we create the habit of doing selfless actions which eventually lead us to inner strength and freedom from the binding force of our actions called Karma.